slint-ui/slint/docs/language/src/builtins/widgets.md

 ## `Switch`

-A `Switch` is a representation of a physical switch that allows users to turn things `on` or `off`.
-A `CheckBox` instead should be used to selected or unselect values e.g. if the user have to choose between multiple options in a list.
+A `Switch` is a representation of a physical switch that allows users to turn things on or off.
+Consider using a `CheckBox` instead if you want the user to select or deselect values, for example in a list with multiple options.

 ### Properties